DeepikaA777/DeepikaA_Portfolio/README.md

 ## 📄 License

-This project is licensed under the [MIT License](LICENSE.md) - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License, see the LICENSE.md file for details.

----
-## Aurthor
-- Deepika A
-- Aspiring Graphic Designer and UI/UX Designer.
 **Thank you for visiting my portfolio!** ✨